Appeals Process

 The Director appointed under the Act (the “Director”) is responsible for deciding appeals.

 Upon receiving an appeal, the Director will hold a hearing as soon as is reasonably possible.
-However, an appeal does not affect the operation of any Orders or Seals being appealed.
+However, an appeal does not affect the operation of any orders or seals being appealed.

 The dispute resolution stage